 You can enter it as one component line.
 Type in your total Wh for “Watts” and 1 for “Hour” and the rest of the calculator will function as normal.

 You are probably still planning to use power like you would in a house.
 Living in a van requires cutting down on unnecessary electronics as much as possible.
 The size of your system is directly related to cost.
 Here are some tips to cut back on electronic use.

 - Aim to use as many 12v DC powered electrics as possible

 - Cook efficiently – fuels like propane and butane will make your system smaller than cooking with electricity.
 Try to cut back on induction burners, coffee makers, crockpots and other high-energy devices

 - Make sure you have the correct hours listed for your refrigerator and electronics.
 Your fridge will not be running 24 hours per day.
-In cold weather, a the compressor in a fridge may only be on 2-4 hours per day.
+In cold weather, the compressor in a fridge may only be running 2-4 hours per day, despite the fridge being on the whole time.
 In hot climates it may be running as many as 8-16 hours.
 Similar to laptops and induction burners; they are not usually running at their max rated watts.

 - Look back at your components.
 See what is drawing the most power and look at ways to reduce or eliminate it.

 How much does AC vs DC power change the numbers?